Tim Tebow Motivates, Challenges Catholics

 He called Tebow’s practice of always thanking Christ during interviews one way — but not the only way — to witness.

-Yoseph Daviyd, a Catholic blogger, had strong words for the ministry in a blog post.
+Yoseph Daviyd, a Catholic blogger, had strong words for the ministry in a blog post, calling BTEA one of a group of false ministries that poaches Catholics.

-“The fact of the matter is that the vast majority of Bob Tebow’s converts are poorly catechized Filipino Catholics,” he wrote.
+“The fact of the matter is that the vast majority of Bob Tebow’s converts are poorly catechized Filipino Catholics,” wrote Daviyd.

-Martin said he believes if Tim or his father encountered Catholics with a love and trust of Jesus Christ and who could articulate their faith, “some of the prejudice and misunderstandings of Catholicism would evaporate.”
+He said later he believes if Tim or his father encountered Catholics with a love and trust of Jesus Christ and who could articulate their faith, “some of the prejudice and misunderstandings of Catholicism would evaporate.”

 Gateway to a Conversation